Successful Ways to Bring Talent to the Table

 In this model of sourcing talent, payment can be a fixed fee, milestone-based, or an hourly rate for professional services.
 With work that’s performance-based, it’s important to have a system for change management that documents details of changes in scope and allows for adjustments in compensation for items outside a worker’s control.

-SOW initiates can be complex; employers often rely on MSPs and their automation technologies to reduce risk and avoid project failure.
+SOW initiatives can be complex; employers often rely on MSPs and their automation technologies to reduce risk and avoid project failure.
 A successful implementation will result in the client’s ability to close skill gaps with professionals needed for single projects, manage salary budgets by paying a fixed price for results, and scale the workforce up or down in the face of change.

 About Signature Consultants, LLC